estheradwets/PicoCTF-Scavenger-Hunt-Walkthrough/README.md

 /* CSS makes the page look nice, and yes, it also has part of the flag.
 Here's part 2: h4ts_4_l0 */

 Looking closely, there is another comment at the end of the document that reveals the second part of the flag.
  - /* CSS makes the page look nice, and yes, it also has part of the flag.
 Here's part 2: h4ts_4_l0 */-

+Alternatively, you can access the css file by adding /mycss.css provided.